sbme-tutorials/sbme-tutorials.github.io/2018/measurements/assignments/python-lab.md

 ### B) Using Google Colaboratory

-You can open and run the tasks notebooks using [Google Colaboratory](https://colab.research.google.com).
+Alternatively, you can open and run the tasks notebooks using [Google Colaboratory](https://colab.research.google.com).

 * Upload the notebooks of your tasks from your local machine.